veerbal1/devrewards-platform/tests/README.md

 ## Migration from Original

-The original `devrewards-platform.ts` file has been refactored into this modular structure.
+The original `devrewards-platform.ts` file (2351 lines) has been refactored into 6 focused test files plus utilities.
 If you need the original file for reference, it has been renamed to `devrewards-platform.ts.backup`.

 ## Adding New Tests